 - Drought,

 - Earthquake,

 - Riverine Flooding,

 - Coastal Flooding and Erosion,

 - Hurricane Winds,

 - Rain-Induced Landslide,

 - Tsunami, and

 - Wildfire

-- Man Made Hazards Tablet Needed

-- Cybersecurity

-- Hazardous Material release

-- Infectious Diseases (Pandemic)

-- Criminal Terrorist Nation Attack

-Each natural hazard was discussed in detail during the External Taskforce meeting, as well as the internal VITEMA Hazard Mitigation Team meetings, in addition to summarizing the hazards evaluated and the risk assessment process was discussed collaboratively with UVI's Dr. Guannel.
+Each hazard was discussed in detail during the External Taskforce meeting, as well as the internal VITEMA Hazard Mitigation Team meetings, in addition to summarizing the hazard sevaluated and therisk assessment process was discussed collaboratively with UVI's Dr. Guannel.
 He provided his expertise and knowledge with changes that were assessed and analyzed post-disaster.